Jack "Hacksaw" Reynolds

 Reynolds' enthusiasm for football was such that he would show up at 49ers team breakfasts in full pads and eyeblack.
 Walsh said "He is consumed with football, even more than any addicted coach".
-Aside from his intensity, he was also known for being a studious player, turning up to his first training camp with the 49ers with his own projector so he could study film in his room, carrying round a large collection of pencils to take constant notes, and being the only player that the coaches entrusted with a key to the facilities.
-Further, he once refused to lend a pencil to then-rookie Safety Ronnie Lott, stating that he wouldn't become a success in the NFL until he brought his own pencil to every meeting.
-Lott would eventually enter the NFL Hall of Fame after a 14-year career.
+Aside from his intensity, he was also known for being a studious player, turning up to his first training camp with the 49ers with his own projector so he could study film in his room, carrying around a large collection of pencils to take constant notes, and being the only player that the coaches entrusted with a key to the facilities.
+He also once refused to lend a pencil to then-rookie safety Ronnie Lott, stating that he wouldn't become a success in the NFL until he brought his own pencil to every meeting.
+Lott was elected to the Pro Football Hall of Fame after a 14-year career.
 Walsh credited Reynolds as being the most telling personnel move he ever made, stating "Jack gave us leadership and maturity and toughness and set an example for everybody...As strange a guy as he was, he really put us on the map.
 I think that single addition was the key to our success."

 It was a condition of his last professional contract that he would become a coach immediately after retirement.
 However, he only lasted 12 days, allegedly finding the candid nature of player assessments by fellow coaches "unsettling".
-He retired from professional football completely after this brief stint.
+He retired from professional football after the brief coaching stint.

-Reynolds appeared in a non-speaking role in the Simpsons episode "Sunday, Cruddy Sunday" when Dan Marino calls him and former Baltimore Colts defensive lineman Bubba Smith to tackle Homer for intercepting a pass meant for Bart.
 Reynolds currently splits his time between a house in Miami and another in the Caribbean.

+In popular culture

+Reynolds appeared in a non-speaking role in The Simpsons episode "Sunday, Cruddy Sunday" when Dan Marino calls him and former Baltimore Colts defensive lineman Bubba Smith to tackle Homer for intercepting a pass meant for Bart.